neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 Note also that the fluid properties are expressed in non-dimensional form.
 A shortcut in NekRS is indicated with negative numbers, which are interpreted as the inverse of that number.
 For the velocity equation, [non-dimensional scaling](https://cardinal.cels.anl.gov/theory/nondimensional_ns.html) results in a coefficient of $1/Re$ on the viscous term, instead of viscosity.
 Likewise, the non-dimensional form of the energy equation results in a coefficient of $1/Pe$ on the diffusive term, instead of thermal conductivity.

-For illustration, we load the initial condition from the laminar case run previously using the `startFrom` parameter.

 ### .oudf File

 The only difference in the `.oudf` file is now that the boundary conditions are all expressed in non-dimensional form.